apexad/Wordpress-Plugin-Secure-Hidden-Login/readme.txt

 = Somehow I've locked myself out of my Wordpress Admin, what do I do? =

+There are several solutions to this issue.

+The Best:
 You can upload an 'Emergency' Login page:
 &lt;html&gt;
 &lt;head&gt;&lt;title&gt;Emergency Login&lt;/title&gt;&lt;/head&gt;
 &lt;body&gt;&lt;a href="./wp-admin"&gt;Admin Page&lt;/a&gt;&lt;/body&gt;
 &lt;/html&gt;

+Remove Secure Hidden Login Admin Block:
+Look in your Wordpress directory and wp-admin directory and edit the .htaccess files Remove the Secure Hidden Login section including # BEGIN Secure Login to # END Secure Login

+Try the Default Hidden Mode KeyCode:
+Hit Ctrl+L

+= Can I change the background color or other styles (CSS)? =

+Yes!
+Check the plugin directory for style.css!
+Note: You should override these styles in a 'Custom CSS' section as style.css will be overwritten if the plugin is updated.

+= Does Secure Hidden Login have a Human Test/CAPTCHA? =

+No, I hope to integrate one into a future release though.
+However, Secure Hidden Login will fail gracefully if you used with SI Captcha'.

 == Screenshots ==